 Whether a person chooses to walk, rollerblade or bike, Janesville's paved trail system is a high-quality public resource that all community residents may enjoy.
 Please find below some general information aobut Janesville's trail system.

-Bicycle trail maps are available at the Leisure Services office, or click here.
+Bicycle trail maps are available at the Parks Division office, or click here.
 The City is in pursuit of connecting many neighborhoods with the Janesville segment of the Ice Age Trail.
 28+ miles of paved trail have been constructed throughout Janesville.
 From Janesville the statewide Ice Age Trail will one day connect to the west with the Sugar River Bike Trail, north to Milton/Fort Atkinson and east to the Kettle Moraine State Forest.
 Service dogs and wheelchairs are allowed on the bike trail year-round.

 Bicycle licenses are required.
 You can obtain a bicycle license at the Clerk's office for a cost of $1.00, and it is good for as long as you own the bicycle.
 Information needed for the license includes, owner's name, address and phone number, date of birth, the bicycle make, color, tire size, and serial number.